ibmresilient/resilient-community-apps/fn_slack/README.md

 # Resilient Functions Integration to Slack

-This function creates a Slack message based on a Resilient incident and it's notes.
+This function creates a Slack message based on a Resilient incident, it's tasks, notes and artifacts.
 Threaded replies are possible based on a retained Slack thread_id.

 Many of the features of posting a Slack message are under customer control including:
 - Creating private or public channels
 - Inviting users to conversations